matterpoll/matterpoll/README.md

 Poll Settings provide further customisation, e.g. `/poll "Is Matterpoll great?"
 "Of course" "In any case" "Definitely" --progress --anonymous`.
 The available Poll Settings are:
 - `--anonymous`: Don't show who voted for what at the end
+- `--anonymous-creator`: Don't show author of the poll
 - `--progress`: During the poll, show how many votes each answer option got and, in post card, show who voted for which answers ([#431](https://github.com/matterpoll/matterpoll/pull/431))
 - `--public-add-option`: Allow all users to add additional options
 - `--votes=X`: Allow users to vote for X options
+- `--multiple-votes`: Allow users to vote multiple times for the same option

 ## Localization